BlueOne/factorio-jump-and-swing/readme.md

 Early Version
 -------------

 The mod is in an early stage.
 I am not aware of any crashes but use autosaves.
-Cliffs are more than slightly buggy at the moment.
 It is incompatible with some mods, see below.
-Some game mechanics might still change and performance is fine, but not perfectly optimized.
+Some game mechanics might still change.
+Performance is fine, but not perfectly optimized.
 Do not uninstall this mod while players are still in a floating state (jumping or hooking).

 Compatibility
 -------------